uivjs/vue-markdown-preview/core/README.md

 `vue-markdown-preview` follows CommonMark, which standardizes the differences between markdown implementations, by default.
 Some syntax extensions are supported through plugins.

 We use [`micromark`](https://github.com/micromark/micromark) under the hood for our parsing.
 See its documentation for more information on markdown, CommonMark, and extensions.

+## Types

+This package is fully typed with [TypeScript](https://www.typescriptlang.org/).
+It exports Options and Components types, which specify the interface of the accepted props and components.

 ## Security